 Are you new to wearing contact lenses?
-We know that inserting and removing contact lenses can be challenging at first.
-In fact, most patients struggle with it for a few days or weeks.
-For that reason, our eye doctors and assistants will thoroughly explain the process of inserting and removing contacts to you.
+We know that putting in contact lenses and taking them out can be challenging at first.
+In fact, most patients struggle with it for the first few days or weeks.
+For that reason, our eye doctors and assistants will thoroughly explain the process of how to insert and remove contacts to you.

 How to Insert Contact Lenses